Words by Lula Criado

 However; in the hands of polymath Immy Smith, brain tumours are seen from a new approach more artistic.
-The result of her artist residency are large ink patterns that aim to investigate brain tumours from a macroscopic point of view.
-Through participative workshops each pattern was associated to a game or exercise which allowed investigate each brain tumor and define a new way of interaction between patients and family members and scientists.
+The result of her artist residency is large ink patterns that aim to investigate brain tumours from a macroscopic point of view.
+Through participative workshops, each pattern was associated with a game or exercise which allowed the investigation of each brain tumour and define a new way of interaction between patients and family members and scientists.

 You are an artist working in the intersection of art and science, when and how did the fascination with biological systems come about?